ftsrg/trainbenchmark/README.md

 ## Getting started

 The framework provides a set of scripts for building the projects, generating the instance models and running the benchmark.
-The configuration is stored in the `config.yml` file.
-To alter the default configuration, just edit this file.
-Find more information [here](https://github.com/FTSRG/trainbenchmark/wiki/Configuration).

 ### Installation guide